How Much Does Water Damage Restoration Cost? [2025 Data]

 Mold Restoration and Removal

 If you smell a musty odor, it’s a sign that you could have mold damage.
-Common places for mold growth include the kitchen, bathroom, crawlspace, attic, or air conditioning vent.
+Common places for mold growth include the kitchen, bathroom, crawl space, attic, or air conditioning vent.
 A qualified mold inspector near you can test for mold and help determine next steps.

-Water Damage Restoration Cost per Square Foot
+Water Damage Restoration Cost Factors

 Water damage repair costs between $3 and $7.50 per square foot on average.
 The cost largely depends on the type of water, the extent of the damage, and the root cause.